friendly-bits/geoip-shell/README.md

 (if a pre-requisite is missing, the -install script will tell you which)
 - Linux.
 Tested on Debian-like systems and occasionally on OPENWRT (support for which is not yet complete), should work on any desktop/server distribution and possibly on some embedded distributions.
 - nftables - firewall management utility.
 Supports nftables 1.0.2 and higher (may work with earlier versions but I do not test with them).
 - standard utilities including awk, sed, grep, psid which are included with every server/desktop linux distro.
-For embedded, may require installing a few packages that don't come by default.
+For embedded, may require installing some packages that don't come by default.
-- for persistence and autoupdate functionality, requires the cron service to be enabled
+- `wget` or `curl` or `uclient-fetch` (OpenWRT-specific utility).

-Additional mandatory pre-requisites: `wget` or `curl`
+- for persistence and autoupdate functionality, requires the cron service to be enabled.

 **Optional**: the _check-ip-in-source.sh_ script requires grepcidr. install it with `apt install grepcidr` on Debian and derivatives.
 For other distros, use their built-in package manager.